Apr 16, 2026 · AI-SEO

 Why It Matters

 That means a Facebook About page with a single dense paragraph loses to a clean Instagram caption that answers a specific question.
 An X profile that lists services in plain text beats a beautifully designed graphic that AI cannot parse.
-The brands winning citations have rewritten their social presence to feed retrieval, not just feed an audience.
+The brands winning citations have rewritten their profiles to feed retrieval, not just feed an audience.

 The Numbers